MatthewJiao/Covid-19-Prediction-Analysis-with-System-Dynamics/README.md

 1.short recovery duration means shortlived and volitile outburst 2.vaccine ensures no secondary wave
-3.more non severe cases means more infected at a time
+3.more non severe cases means more infected at a time 4.breaking hospital capacity leads to a massive stiletto in deaths